 Good writing can boost powers of persuasion and increase influence.
 It can also make you more effective and efficient at work because it means you land a message first time.
 We've all experienced frustrating email exchanges where a lack of understanding and clarity in one message spirals into a 'reply all' frenzy, ruffling feathers and sapping time and energy.

 There are many forms of writing at work – emails, long reports, presentations, speeches, blogs and memos – and each requires slightly different skills.
 But the principles of good writing remain the same.
 Good writing is good writing.
 Full stop.
-In essence, we can look to Victorian poet and critic Matthew Arnold here, who defined good writing in the simplest terms possible: "Have something to say and say it well."
+We should bear in mind the deceptively simple advice of Victorian poet and critic, Matthew Arnold, who said, "Have something to say and say it well.”

-Because one of the problems with some business writing is that there may be no need for it to exist in the first place.
-This is especially true with emails, when it might be better to pick up the phone or walk over to someone's desk instead.
+One of the problems with some business writing is that there may be no need for it to exist in the first place.
+This is especially true with emails when it might be better to pick up the phone or walk over to someone's desk instead.

 We'd do well to consider the words of Sir Peter Medawar, biologist and Nobel Prize-winner, for his work on immunity and organ transplants.
 He says: "People who write obscurely are either unskilled in writing or up to mischief."